Hganavak/archive/_workshops/latex.md

 \chapter{Background}
 Look, Latex puts this on a new page\footnote{This is not the case with the article documentclass.} for me!
 ```

 ## Working with Equations

-Another reason many people use Latex for typesetting their documentation is its support for rendering mathematical equations.
+Another reason many people use Latex for writing their documents is its support for rendering mathematical equations.

 There are 2 main ways people do this: the `inline` and `display` math modes.